dhelms1/HugoPortfolio/content/post/2021-06-08-tvgoldenage/index.md

 ```
 ![](img/av_genre_rate.jpg)

-I’m not gonna say I called this one but look at “Reality-TV”… If you’ve ever seen an episode of Keeping up with the Kardashians or Real Housewives of any major city in America then you’d agree with that number.
+I’m not gonna say I called this one but just look at “Reality-TV”… If you’ve ever seen an episode of *Keeping up with the Kardashians* or *Real Housewives of any major city in America* then you’d agree with that number.
 But besides that, it seems that most fall into the average range of 7.5 to 8.5 (a more reasonable number).
 It seems that surprisingly, TV shows relating to “War” are the highest rated, followed by “Sports” and “History”.
 Near the bottom, but not nearly as bad as Reality-TV, we have “Musical” and “Documentaries” coming in last place.

 # Show Exploration